-2) Pillows are a pregnant women's best friend.
+2. Pillows are a pregnant woman's best friend.
 Experiment with extra pillows to help support your lower back and stomach.
 A pillow between the legs can help support the lower back.
-A number of companies sell full-body pregnancy pillows that helps support the head, belly and lower back.
+A number of companies sell full-body pregnancy pillows that help support the head, belly and lower back.
 Pregnancy wedge-shaped pillows are also helpful to support the body.

-5) Avoid liquids and heavy meals at night.
-Heavy nighttime meals within 3 hours of bedtime can increase the occurrence of heartburn.
+5. Avoid liquids and heavy meals at night.
+Heavy nighttime meals within three hours of bedtime can increase the occurrence of heartburn.
 Drinking liquids right before bed can increase the need to urinate.

-7) Exercise!
+7. Exercise.
 Exercise is great during pregnancy (talk with your doctor first though to make sure), but the timing of it is key when it comes to sleep.
-Twenty minutes of exercise 5 hours before your usual bedtime can help promote sleep.
+Twenty minutes of exercise five hours before your usual bedtime can help promote sleep.
 Avoid rigorous exercise at night before bed.
 Prenatal yoga is especially great!